Your pet wants you to read our newsletter. (Then give them a treat.)

 If the alert system is telling you to stay inside, then your pet should, too.
 Shut all of the windows and if you have an air conditioner, run it to help filter out ash and particle matter that might have gotten into your home.
 Keep your pet’s walk short and wipe them down as soon as they’re indoors again, paying special mind to their nose and eyes.

-Puppies, senior pups, dogs with asthma, and brachycephalic breeds like Pugs, Boxers, and Shih Tzus have a bigger risk of being affected by smoke inhalation.
+Puppies, senior pups, dogs with asthma, and brachycephalic breeds, such as Pugs, Boxers, and Shih Tzus have a bigger risk of being affected by smoke inhalation.
 Get in touch with your vet if your animals exhibit any of the following signs:

 Difficulty breathing (including increased noise when breathing and open-mouthed breathing)